DSL-TeamCitrouille/dsl-project/README.md

   - Comparison between the Metamodel and the TypeScript AST
   - Services – DSL Design Notes
   - Mapping of Existing Work and Originality
   - Unsupported Features and Limitations
+  - AI_Bots
+  - LLM_Protocol
+  - Lessons_Learned
   is available in:
   `packages/language/src/docs/*.md`

 - The README file describing the DSL grammar is available at:
   `packages/language/src/README.md`

-- The different variants are located in:
+- The different variants files (`varianteX.dam, image.png, next_state.json, varianteXBB.mp4 and varianteXHB.mp4`)are located in:
   `packages/language/src/examples/varianteX/`
   where `X` corresponds to the variant number.